H-96

 Plain Language

-Covered entities must secure biometric data from unauthorized access using security measures at least as protective as those applied to other confidential and sensitive data.
-Additionally, covered entities are prohibited from engaging in harmful data practices — defined as processing or transferring biometric data in a manner that causes or is likely to cause financial, physical, or reputational injury, highly offensive intrusion upon privacy, or other substantial injury to an individual.
-The security obligation sets a floor, not a ceiling: the entity's existing security posture for other sensitive data is the minimum benchmark.
+Covered entities must secure biometric data at a level at least as protective as their security for other confidential and sensitive data, and must not engage in harmful data practices — defined as processing or transferring data in ways that cause or are likely to cause financial, physical, reputational, or privacy injury.
+This sets a floor-not-ceiling standard: biometric data security must be at least as strong as the entity's existing security for its most sensitive data categories.

 Statutory Text